dustinpfister/blog_posts/_posts/threejs-cone.md

 <iframe class="youtube_video" src="https://www.youtube.com/embed/C2Kd93tMYj8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### There is also the Cylinder and Tetrahedron geometry

+The [Cylinder geometry](/2022/08/12/threejs-cylinder-geometry/) can also be used to make geometries that are similar to this kind of geometry when used with a certain set of arguments.
+There is also the [tetrahedron geometry](/2022/12/02/threejs-tetrahedron/) that can be used as a way to make a Pyramid like object.

+### Source code examples are also on Github

+The source code examples that I made for this post are also up on Github in my [test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-cone).

 ### Check your version numbers

 When I first wrote this post I was using version r106 of three.js and the last time I got around to do a little editing with this post I as using r135.
 When it comes to the cone geometry constructor alone it would seem that not much has changes from an user perspective.
 However code breaking changes are made to three.js all the time, so if things are not working on your end with code examples in this post, or any three.js post on the open web for that matter take into account what version you are using and the version that the author of the example was using first
-### Source code examples are also on Github

-The source code examples that I made for this post are also up on Github in my [test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-cone).

 ## 1 - Three js geometry cone basic example